RyanT5/yl-training/content/post/module-E.md

 ## Activity 3

 By this point in the module, you should have loads of games in mind that you could play with your section.
 Now you need to take your preparation knowledge and put it to the test.
 Choose a game and go through the preparation process as if you were going to run it with the young people at your section.
 Then find a family member to play the game with and teach them how to play.
-Make notes of what you do at each step of preparation and running the game, you will be asked about them later.
+Make notes of what you do at each step of preparation and running the game.

 ## Conclusion

 Look back at the objectives at the top of this page and see if you think you are confident with each of them.
 If there are any parts you are unsure of then you can contact the YL training team with any questions.
-If you do think you know everything then go to OSM to fill in the programme for this module there.
+If you do think you know everything then go to OSM to fill in the "Module E at home" section there.
 You need to complete this to be signed off.

 <a href="https://www.onlinescoutmanager.co.uk/main.php">
  <button type="button" class="go-to-osm">Go to OSM</button>